aclarembeau/plugen/README.md

-Sure!
-Here's an example of a README file for Plugen, a pluggable static website generator:

 # Plugen

 Plugen is a pluggable static website generator designed to make building static websites fast, flexible, and easy.
 With its modular architecture, Plugen allows you to extend and customize its functionality through plugins, making it a versatile tool for creating a wide range of static websites.